-Occupational safety leadership is a task that saves workers life, OSHA penalties, and are responsible individuals focusing on safe execution of a process or project.
+Occupational safety leadership is a task that saves workers’ life, OSHA penalties, and are responsible for individuals focusing on the safe execution of a process or project.
 The role of a Safety Manager is both essential and significant.
-In order to have good safety procedures, safety leaders must have a zero hazard philosophy in the workplace.
+In order to have good safety procedures, safety leaders must have a zero-hazard philosophy in the workplace.
 In this article, we will concentrate on the general key factors for safety leaders to consider when optimizing any workplace.
 Safety is much more than rule awareness and employee training.
 The key focus of any safety leader is to foster a safety culture and change employee philosophy when it comes to safety.

 A major chunk for all safety leaders in the continuous improvement factor.
 Including a vast list of procedures such as near misses, process safety kaizen, safety drills, and etc. Rather than protecting workers from risks, exclude risk where possible.
 While the more seasoned workers do not have any issues with a given situation, new employees are more likely to have an injury.
 By removing risks, it is easier for newcomers to remain safe.

 It is important to maintain open lines of contact with employees.
 They have a distinct edge of identifying hazards/issues and collaborating to eradicate them.
 So, maintain contact with them and speak to them often.
 Walk the room on a daily basis.
 And, among other things, discover the identities of the workers.
 Because of their experience of the environment, they may have useful insight into safety rules.

 Employees often look to you for direction.
 If you are slow in observing safety protocols, they will be sloppy as well.
 They would be vigilant if you are diligent in following protection protocols.
 In other words, the acts set a standard for others to imitate.
 As a result, effective protection administrators set a good example.
 Still, follow safety guidelines at all times—even while no one is looking.